himmAllRight/himmAllRight-source/content/post/vscode-remote.md

 image   = "img/posts/remote-vscode/duke_campus_header.jpeg"
-caption = "Duke University, Durham NC" tags    = ["linux", "macos", "applications", "ssh"] draft   = "True"
+caption = "Duke University, Durham NC" tags    = ["linux", "macos", "applications", "ssh"] draft   = "False"
 Comments = "True"
 +++

-I have previously stated that I mostly work on [my desktop](/post/selecting-charmeleons-upgrades/), but usually *from* another computer.
-For example, I work from my [laptop](/post/m1-air-initial-thoughts/) most mornings.
-The most common method I use for this has been combining `neovim` and `tmux` (with [tmuxp](https://github.com/tmux-python/tmuxp), for ease).
+I mostly work on [my desktop](/post/selecting-charmeleons-upgrades/), but usually *from* another computer, like my [laptop](/post/m1-air-initial-thoughts/).
+Historically, the most common method I use for this has been combining `neovim` and `tmux` (with [tmuxp](https://github.com/tmux-python/tmuxp), for ease).
 However, more often than not, I now find myself using [VS Code](https://code.visualstudio.com) with it's [remote development plugin](https://code.visualstudio.com/docs/remote/remote-overview).
 Here's how.